SumonPaul18/linux-shell-hub/use-external-variable.md

 ## Using Variable from External File in Shell Script

 #### Frist create a file with .txt extension or without any extension
-In my case i create a file are name 'data' without any extension.
+In my case i create a file are name `data` without any extension.
 ```
 nano data
 ```